 When testing React components, one of the most significant challenges we have seen people run into is dealing with external dependencies like APIs or third-party services.

-Mocking these dependencies, which we have briefly mentioned already, is essential for isolating the component’s logic and ensuring tests are not affected by external factors such as network latency or API downtime.
+Mocking these dependencies allows you to isolate the component’s logic and ensures tests are not affected by external factors such as network latency or API downtime.

 Jest is again the way that we recommend you go, as it simplifies mocking by allowing you to create manual mocks for entire modules or mock individual functions within your test.